-The purpose of student membership in this lab is to provide University of Utah students with the opportunity to increase their understanding of research related to recreational therapy and to advance evidence-based practice in the discipline.
+The purpose of student membership in this lab is to provide University of Utah students majoring in RT with the opportunity to increase their understanding of research related to recreational therapy and to advance evidence-based practice in the discipline.
 The lab promotes student involvement in a variety of research and training activities connected to this focus area.